-Pulling out of the driveway and unto the road, Elena remained silent as they joined the rest of the traffic.
+Pulling out of the driveway and unto the road, Elena remained silent while they joined the rest of the traffic.
 Unable to contain herself anymore, she spoke up, "I knew I should have stopped him from taking you to his place last night.
 I'm so sorry.
 This is my fault.
 I swear we will make him pay for ever touching you."

 "It's okay if you don't want to talk about this.
 I get it.
 You're probably in shock.
 I just want you to know I am here for you.
 We all are."

 The grim determination in Elena's voice, surprised Caroline and she turned to look at her friend.
-She didn't know what kind of reaction she expected to have from Elena at finding her half-naked wearing Klaus's clothes, but this wasn't it.
-Her friend clearly thought she had been taken advantage of, that Klaus had hurt her.
+She didn't know what kind of reaction she expected to have from Elena at finding her half-naked wearing Klaus' clothes, but this wasn't it.
+Her friend clearly thought she had been taken advantage of, that Klaus hurt her.
 This was so far from the truth it made Caroline want to giggle.

 "I don't think you understand.
 This isn't what it looks like."

 "Oh, thank God," Elena whispered, her shoulders shaking with relief.
 "I thought that you and Klaus – that he forced you and you were together…like together."

 Caroline forced back the hysterical laughter bubbling in her throat at Elena's reaction to the possibility that something sexual happened between her and Klaus.
 How could she possibly tell Elena the truth when the very idea would cause her friend such distress?

 "I feel so silly now."
 Elena turned to glance at Caroline, a relieved smile on her face.
 "When I saw you standing there in Klaus's clothes I just assumed that something happened between you two.